Dense Fog Advisory issued for Matanuska Valley by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Salt River and Wyoming Ranges, Star Valley by NWS
+Winter Weather Advisory issued for Cass, Douglas, Lancaster, Otoe, Saline, Sarpy, Saunders by NWS

-Effective: 2022-11-27 17:00:00 MST Expires: 2022-11-28 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-29 06:00:00 CST Expires: 2022-11-29 18:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Salt River and Wyoming Ranges; Star Valley WINTER WEATHER ADVISORY IN EFFECT FROM 5 PM THIS AFTERNOON TO 5 PM MST MONDAY * WHAT...Snow expected.
-Total snow accumulations of 3 to 6 inches in the Star Valley, 6 to 10 inches in the mountains.
-Winds gusting as high as 40 mph. * WHERE...Star Valley and Salt River and Wyoming Ranges. * WHEN...From 5 PM this afternoon to 5 PM MST Monday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the morning or evening commute, including over Salt Pass.
+Target Area: Cass; Douglas; Lancaster; Otoe; Saline; Sarpy; Saunders; Seward; Washington WINTER WEATHER ADVISORY IN EFFECT FROM 6 AM TO 6 PM CST TUESDAY * WHAT...Snow and freezing drizzle expected.
+Total snow accumulations less than one inch and ice accumulations of up to five hundredths of an inch.
+Winds gusting as high as 40 mph. * WHERE...Portions of southwest Iowa and east central and southeast Nebraska. * WHEN...From 6 AM to 6 PM CST Tuesday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning or evening commute.

 weather.gov